-ANIXE Insights: With vaccines around the corner, everyone's packed a suitcase
+ANIXE Insights: With vaccines around the corner, everyone's packing a suitcase

 The second wave, new strains of the virus and renewed lockdowns have brought the travel industry to an abrupt halt after the summer rush.
 It's been a year since covid has been with us, and while daily infection rates remain high, the numbers are no longer as impactful as they were just a year ago.